pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 ```

 **Applications:**
-- Isolating anatomical structures in medical data
+- Separating anatomical structures in medical data
 - Selecting regions for detailed analysis
-- Creating cutaway views for technical illustrations
+- Making cutaway views for technical illustrations
 - Defining computational domains"

 ## Plane Widget - Slicing and Clipping (2.5 minutes)
-"The plane widget is essential for exploring internal structures.
-It provides an intuitive way to create cross-sections through your data.
+"The plane widget is important for exploring internal structures.
+It provides an easy way to create cross-sections through your data.

 ```python
 # Load volumetric data